brettz9/nogin/README.md

         not trusting the client-side values of course (could parse server-side-supplied schema for expected types); use `json-editor`?
         1. Plugin system to allow asking for and saving additional data per user.
-May optionally be able to reject submission.
+May optionally be able to reject submission, but should instead use an authentication strategy plugin, if it is more fundamental to authentication (since this should generally be safely additive).
     1. **Captchas** ([svg-captcha](https://www.npmjs.com/package/svg-captcha)
         (doesn't use easily breakable SVG text, and could convert to image))
         1. Plugin system for captchas, while potentially allowing saving